jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

 While we could solve the LC-circuit at this point [^fn-LC-solution] it is instrumental for us to identify the canonically conjugate variable of this problem.
-To do this we re-express Kirchhoffs law using the energies connected with capacitor and inductor:
+To do this we re-express Kirchhoff's law using the energies connected with capacitor and inductor:

 - the **capacitor energy** is given by $$E_C\,=\,Q^2/2C$$.
 - the **inductor energy** is $$E_L\,=\,LI^2/2\,=\,\Phi^2/2L$$, where we introduced the magnetic flux $$\Phi = LI$$.